Windows 365 End-User Experience (Tips & Tricks) – Part 1. Connection experience

 The answer is yes!
 And I’ll just let the numbers talk for themselves. – Amazing!

 That concludes the section about RDP Shortpath. – In this section, we learned what RDP Shortpath is, and we verified that it could further reduce RTT and significantly improve the available bandwidth on our Windows 365 Cloud PCs.
 That’s it for Part 1.
-Please join me in Part 2, where we’ll explore Microsoft Teams Optimization, Azure AD join Single Sign-on (SSO), and Windows 365 Localization.
+Please join me in , where we’ll explore Microsoft Teams Optimization, Azure AD join Single Sign-on (SSO), and Windows 365 Localization.